389ds/389ds.github.io/docs/389ds/design/shadow-account-support.md

 Only if the entry has the auxiliary objectclass shadowAccount, the following operations are executed.

-The shadowAccount attributes could be devided into 2 classes: shadowLastChange and the others.
+The shadowAccount attributes could be divided into 2 classes: shadowLastChange and the others.
 ShadowLastChange needs to be dynamically updated when the user password is changed, while the other attributes are static which could be derived from the password policy values.